ongres/stackgres/doc/content/en/06-crd-reference/04-sgpoolingconfig/_index.md

 description: Details about SGPoolingConfig configurations
 ---

-The connection pooling CR represent the configuration of PgBouncer.
+The Custom Resource for connection pooling represent the configuration of PgBouncer.

 ___